product guideMar 16, 2026·12 min read

 How does the Slack digest differ from the Notion brief?+

 The Slack digest is a compact Block Kit message — sprint health status, all 4 dimension scores on one line, top 3 risks with reasons, and priority actions.
 Designed for quick scanning.
 The Notion brief has the full analysis for deeper review.
+The ITP test results in the bundle show measured performance across edge cases, not just happy-path data.

 Why only Sonnet instead of Opus?+